chrisjackson-pellicle/PAV/README.md

   - `locus_tag` → `'DEFAULT_TAG'`
   - `genus_species` → `'Unknown species'`
   - `linear_or_circular` → `'unknown'` (only allowed when running `pav check`)
-- **File format**: The metadata file must be a tab-separated file with the above columns
+- **File format**: the metadata file must be a tab-separated file with the above columns
-- **File path**: The path to the metadata file is a required positional argument for `pav annotate_and_check`, but an optional parameter passed via `--metadata_tsv` for `pav check`
+- **File path**: the path to the metadata file is a required positional argument for `pav annotate_and_check`, but an optional parameter passed via `--metadata_tsv` for `pav check`
 - The topology is used in the ENA `ID` line and must match one of: `linear`, `circular`
-- **For `pav annotate_and_check`**: All samples must be present in the metadata file
+- **For `pav annotate_and_check`**: all samples must be present in the metadata file
-- **For `pav check`**: Metadata is optional - if not provided, samples will be processed without metadata
+- **For `pav check`**: metadata is optional - if not provided, samples will be processed without metadata
 - Samples marked as `linear` will **not be relinearised** at the `--linearise_gene` position, preserving their original linear structure

 ## Intergenic regions reports

 Note that the database of coding regions used in the intergenic analyses is derived from the genomes in the [`/data/order_genomes`](https://github.com/chrisjackson-pellicle/PAV/tree/main/plastid_annotation_validator/data/order_genomes) folder.
 These genomes can have mis-annotations, leading to **spurious detection of genes in the intergenic regions of your genomes**.
-For example, if an `rrn23` annotation in the reference database has a 5' termini that was incorrectly extended in to upstream intergenic sequence (e.g. `NC_036304`), `rrn23` may be reported in the homologous intergenic region of your genome.
+For example, if an `rrn23` annotation in the reference database has a mis-annotated5' termini that was incorrectly extended in to upstream intergenic sequence (e.g. `NC_036304`), `rrn23` may be reported in the homologous intergenic region of your genome.
 This is a limitation of the reference database, and will be improved in future releases.

+In the meantime, users can create their own database of coding regions by running `pav db_for_intgen` on a set of trusted plastid genome GenBank files, and then using the resulting database for intergenic analyses in `pav annotate_and_check` or `pav check` via the `--custom_blast_db` option.

-## Using existing Genbank files with `pav check`
+## Using existing GenBank files with `pav check`

 PAV can be used to check the annotations of existing plastid genome GenBank files.
 To use this feature, provide a folder of GenBank files as input to the `pav check` command.

-However, some annotation programs (including Chloe) attempt to annotate genes that might cross/bridge the ends of a linear fasta input sequence (e.g. the 5' end of `rps19` will be annotated at the 3' end of the input fasta sequence, and the 3' end of `rps19` will be annotated at the 5' end of the fasta sequence).
-In the case of Chloë (as of 23rd August 2025), if an incomplete fasta sequence (e.g. a sequence that can not be circularised, and has a partial `rps19` annotation at the 3' end of the fasta sequence, whereas the 5' end begins with intergenic sequence) this can result in a partially incorrect `rps19` annotation.
-This occurs because Chloe identifies the CDS for a putative gene by finding a corresponding ORF; if the 5' end of the fasta sequence (intergenic sequence in this example) allows the ORF of the correct `rps19` region at the 3' end of the fasta sequence to be extended before reaching an in-frame stop codon, the resulting ORF (containing intergenic sequence) will be returned as the `rps19` CDS.
+Some annotation programs (including Chloe) attempt to annotate genes that cross/bridge the ends of a linear fasta input sequence.
+For example, the 5' end of `rps19` might be annotated at the 3' end of the input fasta sequence, and the 3' end of `rps19` will be annotated at the 5' end of the fasta sequence.
+Moreover, in the case of Chloë (as of 23rd August 2025), if an incomplete genome fasta is provided (e.g. a sequence that can not be circularised due to partial assembly of a genome that is circular *in vivo*), and this sequence has a partial `rps19` gene at its 3' end but integenic sequence at its 5' end, this can result in a partially incorrect `rps19` annotation.
+This occurs because Chloe identifies the CDS for a putative gene by finding a corresponding ORF; if the correct `rps19` ORF at the 3' end of the fasta sequence can be extended in to the 5' end of the fasta sequence (intergenic sequence in this example) before reaching an in-frame stop codon, the resulting ORF (containing intergenic sequence) will be returned as the `rps19` CDS.

 Even if the `rps19` annotation is correct (i.e. the input fasta sequence can be circularised, but happens to be linearised halfway through the `rps19` CDS), the outcome is an annotation interval that extends beyond the end length coordinate of the input sequence (e.g. `rps19` is annotated with an interval of `156176..156472`, whereas the input sequence is only 156,374 bp).
 This is an issue with the current implementation of PAV, which uses the Biopython SeqIO Genbank parser to extract CDS sequences (i.e. using `feature.location.extract(record.seq)`).
 The Biopython Genbank parser does not handle the interval `156176..156472` correctly, and instead returns a sequence corresonding to the interval `156176..156374` (i.e. the sequence is truncated to the 3' end of the fasta sequence).
 In these scenarios, PAV produces gene length warnings in the report files, such as: